top of page

 Giant's Causeway Stepping Stones

-WHAT TO PACK FOR A DAY AT GIANT’S CAUSEWAY
+WHAT TO PACK FOR A DAY TRIP TO GIANTS CAUSEWAY FROM BELFAST

-Be in tune with the weather and dress appropriately: This is an outdoor maritime site.
-Wind, rain, sun, mist, and water are integral to the experience.
-The temperatures are often cooler by the coast than inland so pack warm clothing.
+Temperatures are often cooler by the coast than inland so pack warm clothing.
+You are apt to encounter wind, rain, sun, mist, and seawater at the site.
 Be aware that the ground on the cliffside trails is uneven, often muddy, and there are few guardrails.
 Rocks along the shore are eroded, slippery, and frequently wet so sturdy footwear with good tread is a must.
 Also, bring along a hat, sunscreen, rain gear, and water.

 Pack your camera gear.
 This is highly Instagram-able setting.